fruit trees

 Matua

-Very vigorous plant and proliferates.
-It begins to flower about two to four days before Hayward.
+Very vigorous and prolific plant.
+It starts flowering two to four days before Hayward.

 Tomuri

 Vigorous plant, intermediate flowering.
-It begins to flower two to four days after Hayward.
+It starts flowering two to four days after Hayward.

 Chiefftein

-It manages to cover the entire flowering period of Hayward.
+It manages to cover the entire Hayward flowering period.

 Rootstocks

-Very vigorous and rustic plant, interesting cultivation due to the use of its seeds as rootstock due to greater vigor and uniformity of seedlings in the nursery.
+Very vigorous and rustic plant, interesting cultivar for the use of its seeds as rootstock due to greater vigor and uniformity of seedlings in nursery.

 Formats

-Sleeping eye grafted plant on a 1 year old rootstock, in a 5 liter container with substrate developed in the Nursery that allows a great root exploration.
+Grafted plant from dormant eye on a 1 year old reared rootstock, in a 5 liter container with substrate developed in the nursery that allows a great root exploration.

-The plants are delivered by having a vigorous bud of the variety from 10 cms.
-Tall.
+The delivery of plants is made when a vigorous shoot of the variety is 10 cms. tall or more.

 Quality